Internet-Draft CCSV September 2024

 Abstract

-This document documents the format used for Control-Character-Separated Values (CCSV) files and registers the associated MIME type "text/ccsv".
+This document establishes the format used for Control-Character-Separated Values (CCSV) files and registers the associated MIME type "text/ccsv".

 About This Document